Sanqui/fedorator/BUILD.md

     $ python3 main.py

-If an Xorg session is present, the software is better tested with `./test.sh`, which sets the window resolution to 320*480.
+If an Xorg session is present, the software is better tested with `./test.sh`, which sets the correct screen resolution.

 If the software is working, we can download some image files, or .isos, which will then be made available for writing to USB flash drives.